johncmacy/django-from-excel/README.md

 Will overwrite existing `admin.py` and `models.py` files in the target app; otherwise, a unique hex string will be appended to the filenames, such as `models_120f77f8.py`.

-!!! warning
-  If you have existing models and specify `--overwrite`, they will be lost forever!
+WARNING: If you have existing models and specify `--overwrite`, they will be lost forever!

 **--migrate:**